There are two main types of lists: unordered lists and ordered lists.

 Unordered lists

-An unordered list is one in which there is no particular order or hierarchy to the information.- Use the bullet style in the editing ribbon.
+An unordered list is one in which there is no particular order or hierarchy to the information.
+Bulleted list items should always start with a capital and never end with punctuation, unless there are additional sentences. - Use the bullet style in the editing ribbon

 The grocery list had only three items on it: